kubernetes/community/keps/sig-node/0014-runtime-class.md

 }
 ```

-The runtime is selected by the pod by specifying the RuntimeClass in the PodSpec:
+The runtime is selected by the pod by specifying the RuntimeClass in the PodSpec.
+Once the pod is
+scheduled, the RuntimeClass cannot be changed.

 ```go
 type PodSpec struct {